 Introduction

-Protein is crucial for our diets, but conventional sources have a significant environmental impact, and their availability threatens Europe’s .
-The need for sustainable and accessible protein sources, together with a desire for healthier food choices, is driving the rapid growth of alternative proteins.
-However, challenges remain to achieve this shift, and, while proteins offer great potential, further research is needed to fully understand their long-term impact.
+is crucial for our diets, but conventional sources have a significant environmental impact, and their availability threatens Europe’s .
+The need for and accessible protein sources, together with a desire for healthier food choices, is driving the rapid growth of alternative proteins.
+However, challenges remain to achieve this shift, and, while plant-based proteins offer great potential, further research is needed to fully understand their long-term impact.

 This summary article, based on the findings of the European Parliamentary Research Service (EPRS) and other relevant authorities, presents the future of alternative protein sources, their benefits, challenges and what is to expect from policymakers in the future.